Computer Science

 Although you are welcome to verbally discuss assignment problems with your friends, you must develop the code for your assignments on your own - it is not acceptable to submit code or parts of a program written by someone else claiming it was your work.

-The Computer Science Department uses many ways to check that the work students submit for marking is their own and was not produced by, or copied from, someone else.
-In particular, for most programming assignments, the department uses a comparison program to automatically compare all submissions from students and detect all similarities (even non obvious ones).
+We use many ways to check that the work each student submits for marking is their own work and was not produced by, or copied from, someone else.

-• Additionally, offenders may be referred to the University Disciplinary Committee.
+• Offenders may be referred to the University Disciplinary Committee.

 Top